Mte90/g.ene/readme.md

 ##What?

 Graphene is a Boot2Gecko version for desktop that use the same technology of Firefox OS but in the desktop.
-In few words is a Firefox with the UI and with the Firefox OS APIs.
+In few words is a Firefox without the UI and with the Firefox OS APIs.
+The big problem is the real support of HTML5 APIs and Firefox OS APIs.

 Actually the [Graphene build](https://archive.mozilla.org/pub/b2g/nightly/latest-mozilla-central/) exist only for Linux, check on [1218589](https://bugzilla.mozilla.org/show_bug.cgi?id=1218589).

 ##What is this project?
-This project is an experimental to get an alternative to Electron/NW.js that are based on Webkit.
+This project is an experiment to get an alternative to Electron/NW.js (that are based on Webkit).

 ##API Supported
 The API supported from this builds are different from Firefox OS and Firefox desktop and require the [permission](https://developer.mozilla.org/en-US/Apps/Build/App_permissions) from the manifest.webapp (actually the app is `privileged`).
 Actually the test page confirm:
 * Service Worker not supported
-* Notification supported
+* Notification supported, on Graphene not work
-* Geolocation supported
+* Geolocation supported, on Graphene not work
 * Battery supported
-* getUserMedia supported
+* getUserMedia supported, on Graphene not work [Security Error]
 * SpeechRecognition supported
 * Pointer Lock not supported
 * Open Web App supported